dalong123/Session-based-url-routing-php/README.md

-Base module system based on PHP sessions.
+Basic module system - laying on PHP sessions.
-There is no links on mouseover, only index.php showing in addressbar.
+There are no links on mouseover, only index.php showing in addressbar.